 Marching Band Camp

 In most schools these days, as children get into middle school or high school years, they can join a marching band.
 The classroom experience is one thing, but if they go to marching band camp, it will open up a whole new level of development.
 Having structured time to work with an ensemble like this in an organized manner can be a turning point for kids that want to discover their musical abilities.
+Some schools may offer this sort of opportunity to their students, however, many children across America don’t actually have access to a musical education.
+To try and resolve this, music foundations like Save the Music are trying to bring musical opportunities to more students, allowing them to join marching bands.

 Going To Concerts